ra1fh/eppconvert/README.md

 ## eppread

 Reads an epp file and prints a textual representation to stdout.
-Usefule for debugging.
+Can be useful for debugging.
 Example usage:

 	eppread.py track.epp 5